emlyn/tortilla/README.md

 doesn't have any special handling for them, so you have to manually wrap the variable arguments in a Java array using e.g. `into-array`.

+Java functions also tend to expect different types which need special handling to convert the usual Clojure values into the exoected types.
+For example functions that expect an `Integer` or a `Float` need the argument to be wrapped in `(int x)` or `(float y)`, those that expect an array need a Clojure vector or list to be wrapped in `(into-array TYPE my_vec)`.
+Additionally, in Java 8 there are Funcional Interfaces (that accept a lambda expression in Java), but from Clojure you need to wrap the Clojure function in `proxy` or `reify` to convert it to the right type.

 Tortilla aims to remedy this by using reflection at compile time to automatically generate reflection-free idiomatic Clojure function wrappers around Java class methods.
 These wrappers then know the parameter types of the various candidate overloads and can select the correct one with simple type checks that are much faster than full runtime reflection.
-They also provide variable-arity functions to wrap vararg methods so that they can be called idiomatically from Clojure.
+They provide variable-arity functions to wrap vararg methods so that they can be called idiomatically from Clojure.
+Tortilla also includes support for automatically coercing Clojure types.
+So, for example, you can just pass normal Clojure longs and doubles, and tortilla will coerce them to Integer and Float respectively, when necessary.
+You can also pass in a Clojure vector when an array is excepcted, or a Clojure function when a Functional Interface is expected (e.g. `java.lang.function.Function`, `java.io.FileFilter`...)

 Tortilla is still in the early alpha stages of development and has not yet been heavily tested,